Fluffernuttersandwich/Smorgasbord/TROUBLESHOOTING.md

 - Endless red errors in console

 ### Causes:
-- Mods added that aren’t part of the list
+- Mods added that aren’t part of the list: that's your own self-inflicted gunshot wound to deal with.
-- Mods removed mid-save
+- Mods removed mid-save: It's best practice to only toggle mods when you plan to start a new save/world.
-- Load order broken
+- Load order broken: You renamed mod folders and messed something up.
-- Mods present in Roaming Mods folder
+- Mods present in Roaming Mods folder: Only Harmony should run from the base game's Mods folder, and nothing from the AppData Mods folder!

 ### Fix:
 - Remove all mods from:
 -
 C:\Users\YourUserName\AppData\Roaming\7DaysToDie\Mods

-- Reinstall the ModList if load order was changed
+- Reinstall the ModList if load order was changed.

+- If you installed your own mods, disable them, and test that the game runs with the standard mod list I delivered to you.
+- You can update the Mod List in Wabbajack to reset the Load Order.

+- If you toggled mods as enabled/disabled and it created an issue...
+- You can update the Mod List in Wabbajack to reset the Load Order.
+- Now note down any mods you toggled as enabled/disabled.
+This will help you/me to troubleshoot any persistant issues.

 ---